mabaszadeh/transportation-problem/README.md

 # transportation-problem
-Solving transportation problem and optimizing by implementing genetic algorithm
+Solving Transportation Problem and Optimizing by Implementing Genetic Algorithm